yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 Failed followers will be evicted from the Raft group and the data will be re-replicated.

-Default: `true`
+Default: `false`

-Note that it is not recommended to set the flag to true for masters as you cannot automatically recover a failed master once its evicted.
+Note that it is not recommended to set the flag to true for masters as you cannot automatically recover a failed master once it is evicted.

 ##### --leader_failure_max_missed_heartbeat_periods